bertvv/ansible-role-samba/README.md

     include_file: piratecove-include.conf
 ```

-The [test playbook](https://github.com/bertvv/ansible-role-samba/blob/docker-tests/test.yml) has some examples.
-The custom configuration files can be found in the [docker-tests](https://github.com/bertvv/ansible-role-samba/tree/docker-tests) branch.
+The [test playbook](molecule/default/converge.yml) has some examples.

 ## Dependencies